 Welcome to Ninjapan Blog.
 What is like Summer in Japan?

 Have you ever been to Japan for travel?
-The Olympic will hold on this summer in Tokyo.
 Some of you might think to travel to Japan.

 So, I summarized how is summer in Japan?